ga-curriculum/unsupervised-learning-metrics/metrics-for-evaluating-clustering-models/README.md

 **Learning objective:** By the end of this lesson, you'll be able to describe internal, external, stability, and scalability metrics for evaluating clustering quality and performance.

 ## An Introduction to Evaluating Clustering Models
 Clustering is used by many programmes, including segmentation, pattern recognition, search engines like Google, and extra.
-But many clustering methods do not tell us what the “optimal” number of clusters is.
-Thus, it is on us to determine the “optimal” number of clusters and their quality.
+But many clustering methods do not tell us what the "optimal" number of clusters is.
+Thus, it is on us to determine the "optimal" number of clusters and their quality.
 Otherwise, our clustering might lead to wrong decisions.
 Our clustering algorithm must give us clusters with a **high intra-cluster (within-cluster) similarity** and a **low inter-cluster (between-cluster) similarity**.
 In other words, we want dense clusters with a great distance between clusters.

 ## Internal Metrics
 Internal metrics are crucial when ground truth labels are not available.
 They provide a way to assess the quality of clustering based on the attributes of the data itself.
-The internal cluster metrics can be used to determine the “optimal” number of clusters.
+The internal cluster metrics can be used to determine the "optimal" number of clusters.

 ### 1. Silhouette Score
 The Silhouette Score measures how similar a data point is to its own cluster compared to other clusters.